Ten years ago today I wrote a simple post

 I was planning on creating this site on my account on another ISP, but decided, maybe this is more of a BLOG type thing.
 I will turn on Comments and such once I get some content up to discuss.

-Little did I know that it would start a 10 year run of writing about money, life, family and a few other odd topics.
+I didn’t realize it would begin a 10-year journey.
+During this time, I wrote about money, life, family, and a few other odd topics.

 Ten Years is a Long Time